They'll Never Say Yes

 What you'll learn

-- check_circle Word-for-word responses to the five most common objections
+- check_circle Handling the five most common objections before they're raised

 Chapters